Side Hustles for Stay-at-Home Moms: What Podbase Data Shows

 10. Selling Digital Printables & Templates

-Selling digital products can serve as an excellent side hustle for stay at home moms with design skills.
+Selling digital products is an excellent side hustle for stay at home moms with design skills.
 You'll create planners, checklists, invitations, business templates, or calendars that customers download after purchase.
+Zero inventory, zero shipping, 80–90% profit margins.

 Pros